Staying with your child in intensive care

 Visiting times

 Visiting is limited to two people per bed space at any one time (including parents).
 Parents can stay with their children 24 hours a day, seven days a week.
-For extended family and friends, visiting times are 10.00am until 8.00pm (parents/carers must permit for them to visit).
+For extended family and friends, please ask staff when you arrive, as this is subject to change.

 Facilities

-• Tea and coffee making facilities, s drinks machine and a fridge and microwave.
-After three days, you are entitled to a parents' food pass, which gives you a discount in the hospital cafe or restaurant
+- Tea and coffee-making facilities, a drinks machine, a fridge and a microwave.
+You are entitled to a parents' food pass, which gives you a discount in the hospital café or restaurant

-• Limited WiFi - please note anything you want to plug in will need to be tested by our electricians
+- Limited Wi-Fi - please note that anything you want to plug in will need to be tested by our electricians

-• If you're breastfeeding, there's a room off PICU where you can express your milk.
+- If you're breastfeeding, there's a room off PICU where you can express your milk.
 Or you can sit next to your baby, with the curtains drawn around the bed.
+Please ask if you need a loan pump.

-If you have any needs and questions please just ask and our staff will be happy to help.
+If you have any needs or questions, please just ask — our staff will be happy to help.